 For one thing, nearly all of its money comes from people other than Trump.
 In tax records, the last gift from Trump was in 2008.
 Since then, all of the donations have been other people's money — an arrangement that experts say is almost unheard of for a family foundation.

 Trump then takes that money and generally does with it as he pleases.
 In many cases, he passes it on to other charities, which often are under the impression that it is Trump's own money.

 In two cases, he has used money from his charity to buy himself a gift.
-In one of those cases — not previously reported — Trump spent $20,000 of money earmarked for charitable purposes to buy a six-foot-tall painting of himself.
+In one of those cases, Trump spent $20,000 of money earmarked for charitable purposes to buy a six-foot-tall painting of himself.

 Money from the Trump Foundation has also been used for political purposes, which is against the law.
-The Washington Post reported this month that Trump paid a penalty this year to the IRS for a 2013 donation in which the foundation gave $25,000 to a campaign group affiliated with Florida Attorney General Pam Bondi.
+Trump paid a penalty this year to the Internal Revenue Service for a 2013 donation in which the foundation gave $25,000 to a campaign group affiliated with Attorney General Pam Bondi.

 Trump's foundation appears to have repeatedly broken IRS rules, which require nonprofit groups to file accurate paperwork.
-In five cases, the Trump Foundation told the IRS that it had given a gift to a charity whose leaders told the Post that they had never received it.
-In two other cases, companies listed as "donors" to the Trump Foundation told the Post that those listings were incorrect.
+In five cases, the Trump Foundation told the IRS that it had given a gift to a charity whose leaders said that they had never received it.

 Trump and his Democratic opponent, Hillary Clinton, have both been criticized during their campaigns for activities related to their foundations.